SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Automation_Master_Workflow.md

 Checks the results of all previous steps and combines them into a single result that will either block the workflow from continuing or allow it to continue to the next job.

-## Artifact Registration and Upload job

-### NuGet restore solution

-This step makes sure creation of an application package (.dmapp) includes all assemblies used within NuGet packages in your Automation script solution.

-### Upload artifact package

-This step performs the Skyline Communications [Deploy Action](xref:Marketplace_deployment_action), set to only "Upload", because deployment is handled in other user-configured jobs.

-### Set artifact ID

-If artifact creation and upload was successful, this step will make sure the ID to the artifact is returned so other jobs may use it to deploy or download the artifact.

 ## Artifact Creation

 This job runs in parallel and will create the .dmapp package.
 This will be provided as an artifact, downloadable directly from the run and can be used for manual testing.

+### NuGet restore solution

+This step makes sure creation of an application package (.dmapp) includes all assemblies used within NuGet packages in your Automation script solution.

+### Create dmapp package

+This step will create an application package (.dmapp) with the [Packager .NET Tool](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Tools.Packager).

 ## Auto-Generating Catalog from GitHub